bhamail/jake-gh-action-test/README.md

 ToDo
 ----
-* Replace the commit hash below with a reference to either a release version or the `master` branch in `.github/workflows/jake.yml`:
+* Replace the commit hash below with a reference to either a release version or the `main` branch in `.github/workflows/jake.yml`:

     ```